ENGFAKAYODE/Causes-of-child-and-infant-mortality-rates-in-Africa/README.md

 b. **Maternal Health Support:** Correlation between maternal deaths and infant mortality (+0.88) indicates poor maternal health has a direct impact on child survival rates.
 Lack of prenatal and postnatal care increases risks for birth complications and premature births.

 c. **Insufficient Vaccination Coverage:** Vaccine-preventable diseases like measles, tetanus, meningitis and malaria (mentioned in the causes of death) remain prevalent in regions with limited vaccination programs.
-It has a correlation of (-0.52) with the overall deaths
+It has a correlation of (-0.52) with the overall deaths.

 d. **Overburdened and Underfunded Health Systems:** Limited funding, equipment shortages and overburdened facilities in rural and poor areas reduce the quality of care.